cdpuk/givenergy-local/README.md

 If your Home Assistant instance is in a different VLAN or network than inverter, ensure it can reach the inverter via port 8899 (TCP).

+## Limitations

+The modbus connection used to communiate with GivEnergy inverters can be unreliable at times.
+This may be due to issues in the `givenergy_modbus` library, or the inverter firmware.

+The integration attempts to work around some of these errors, but there's only so much that can be done.

+If you see errors coming from the `givenergy_modbus` library, it's unlikely that anything can be done to this integration that will resolve the problem.
+Don't be offended if you bug report is closed in such cases.

 ## PVOutput upload

 This integration provides data that can be used to upload system stats to [pvoutput.org](pvoutput.org).